Modern Slavery Statement

 Wealmoor is committed to not only monitor Modern Slavery activity within its business, operation and supply chain but also to developing measures that can be reported clearly in the next Modern Slavery Statement.

 Eradicating an issue as complex and challenging as Modern Slavery cannot rest on the shoulders of the few but must be the responsibility of the many.
 To this end, Wealmoor will be focussed on raising awareness of Modern Slavery across the business, its operations and supply chains.

 All colleagues joining Wealmoor receive information on the expected code of conduct and ethical standards, which include information on ETI, Modern Slavery and who to contact in the event they suspect slavery or human trafficking.
 Some colleagues in Compliance and Risk, Technical and HR will receive further training which will include Stronger Together workshop sessions.

-All members of the Wealmoor HR team that are involved in the recruitment process will undergo Stronger Together face-to-face training.
+All members of the Wealmoor HR team that are involved in the recruitment process have undergone Stronger Together face-to-face training.